G-Core/product-documentation/documentation/reseller-support/manuals/manage-sellers.md

 ## Deleting Seller accounts

 Click on the "Delete Seller" button in the "Actions" сolumn of the desired Seller.
-Once an account is deleted the Seller loses access to the admin panel and password recovery.
+Once an account is deleted the Seller loses access to the Admin Portal and password recovery.
 The user profile (name, email, phone) also becomes unavailable.

 <img src="https://assets.gcore.pro/docs/reseller-support/manuals/manage-sellers/delete-seller-30.png" alt="Deleting Seller accounts">